Easy Chicken Cordon Bleu

 - 1/2 teaspoon salt

 - 1 tablespoon Dijon mustard

-- Lay the cut chicken breasts in a single layer in the 9X13-inch dish.
+Lay the cut chicken breasts in a single layer in the 9X13-inch dish.
 Layer each chicken breast with two slices of ham and top with slices of Swiss cheese, layering across the chicken breast to make sure the entire chicken breast is covered with ham and cheese.
-Sprinkle the bread crumbs over the top of the chicken.
+Sprinkle the bread crumbs over the top.